Business insurance for freelancers

 Equipment damage: Let’s say you’re an IT consultant performing tests on a client’s system and you accidentally knock over a computer.
 The client could ask for compensation for the broken equipment or even sue if you don't comply.

 Those examples were a fraction of the situations that could happen as you start taking on IT clients.
 Since you could be held responsible for unsatisfactory projects or accidents, it’s essential to protect yourself and your business assets.

 To get started, check out these freelance business insurance policies for IT professionals:

 Errors and omissions insurance

-Errors and omissions insurance (E&O) protects against lawsuits over professional mistakes and oversights.
+Errors and omissions insurance (also called E&O or professional liability insurance) protects against lawsuits over professional mistakes and oversights.
 It's usually bundled with cyber liability insurance in a package called technology E&O.

 This coverage applies most to IT professionals who advise their clients, have to fulfill the terms of client contracts, and work on essential projects needed for clients’ success.
 It’s a key policy for IT professionals like software developers, IT consultants, and project managers.